-Your video must be hosted on Vimeo, YouTube, Wistia, JWPlayer, Brightcove, Vidyard, Loom, or Microsoft Stream.
+Your video must be hosted on Vimeo, YouTube, Wistia, JWPlayer, Brightcove, Vidyard, or Loom.
 If your video is on one of the supported services, you can use this procedure to insert your video.
 You do not need to enable the option to allow unsafe content in your help center to do so.

 If your video is not hosted on a supported provider, you'll need to insert the video by embedding code).